 The participant should not suffer any disadvantage or reprisal for withdrawing nor should any payment due prior to the point of withdrawal be withheld.
 If the research project used a lump-sum incentive for participation, the participant is entitled to the entire amount.If a payment schedule is used, participants shall be paid in proportion to their participation.

-(c) The consent form should set out any circumstances that do not allow withdrawal of data or human biological materials once collected.
+(c) The consent process should set out any circumstances that do not allow withdrawal of data or human biological materials once collected.
 In some research projects, the withdrawal of data or human biological materials may not be feasible (e.g., when personal information has been anonymized and added to a data pool).
 Researchers must provide a rationale to the REB for using collection methods that do not permit subsequent withdrawal of data or human biological materials.
 Where the terms of the research do not allow for withdrawal of their data or human biological materials, the identity of the participants shall be protected at all times during the project and after its completion.
 Participants shall also be informed that it is difficult, if not impossible, to withdraw results once they have been published or otherwise disseminated.

 Consent Shall Be Informed